2. SS. Trinità

 3.3 The last section of the book explores the possibility of reconstructing the repertory performed at SS.
 Trinità.
 On the grounds of some archival evidence, the author maintains that two sets of manuscript partbooks in the Biblioteca Nazionale in Rome (Mss.
 Mus.
 33-34/40-46, incomplete, and Mss.
 Mus.
 77-88, probably compiled by Annibale Zoilo) are likely to have been prepared for SS.
 Trinità or for an analogous institution.
 Besides clarifying the possible destination of these manuscripts and the nature of their musical content, O’Regan touches upon interesting issues relating to the selection of certain liturgical and scriptural texts as well as to the conspicuous presence of polychoral music.
 Further indications of the repertory in use at SS.
 Trinità may come from the works of a theorist and composer not mentioned in the present book, Pier Francesco Valentini (1586-1654).
 Member of the Roman aristocracy, Valentini never became a musician by profession and this explains the absence of his name in the documents recording the musicians employed by SS.
 Trinità.
 Close ties with this institution are however suggested beyond any doubt in his will, still preserved in the archive of the confraternity, to which he left almost all his property. (note 2) For its part, the confraternity committed itself to use some allotment of the donation to publish his musical manuscripts.
 Among the latter, two books of sacred music clearly point towards the type of repertory performed at SS.
 Trinità.
 They are two collections of motets for processions printed by Balmonti in 1655: Motetti per le processioni del Corpus Domini, della Beatissima Vergine e della Settimana Santa a quattro e cinque voci, libro I and Motetti per processioni diverse a quattro e cinque voci, libro II.
 The study of Valentini’s sacred production may therefore serve as a starting point for further researches aiming to continue the brilliant work undertaken by O’Regan.

 *Giuseppe Gerbino (firstname.lastname@example.org) is a graduate student at Duke University and is currently working on a dissertation on pastoral poetry and music in the late Renaissance.
 He has recently published the book Canoni ed Enigmi: Pier Francesco Valentini e l’artificio canonico nella prima meta’ del Seicento.
 Return to beginning

-Copyright © 1997 by the Society for Seventeenth-Century Music.
-All rights reserved.
+Copyright © Society for Seventeenth-Century Music.
+All Rights Reserved.

-Copyrights for individual items published in The Journal of Seventeenth-Century Music (JSCM) are held by their authors.
-Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the author(s), and advance notification of the editors of JSCM.
+Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the Editor-in-Chief of JSCM.

-Any redistributed form of items published in JSCM must include the following information in a form appropriate to the medium in which the items are to appear:
+Any authorized redistribution of an item published in JSCM must include the following information in a form appropriate to the medium in which it is to appear:

 Libraries may archive issues of JSCM in electronic or paper form for public access so long as each issue is stored in its entirety, and no access fee is charged.
-Exceptions to these requirements must be approved in writing by the editors of JSCM, who will act in accordance with the decisions of the Society for Seventeenth-Century Music.
+Exceptions to these requirements must be approved in writing by the Editor-in-Chief of JSCM.